Find Us

 Typhoid

-This presents with flu like symptoms, but can be more serious.
-Typhoid exists in The Philippines and can be passed on to travellers through contaminated food or water.
-Please read the general information on this vaccine on the Typhoid information page to learn more.
-You will be strongly advised to get vaccinated against Typhoid if you are travelling to rural areas, visiting friends or relatives while in The Philippines, or if you eat local and exotic foods.
-Please discuss your plans with the doctor for best advice.
+You will be strongly advised to get vaccinated against Typhoid if you are traveling to rural areas, visiting friends or relatives while in the Philippines, or if you eat local and exotic foods.
+Please discuss your plans with the doctor for the best advice.

 Hepatitis B